marianmeres/demino/README.md

 app.get('/users/[userId]', userMw, () => ...);
 ```

-and assuming the following directory structure:
+you can achieve the same effect like this (assuming the following directory structure):

 ```
-assuming this directory structure
 +-- routes
 |   +-- users
 |   |   +-- [userId] (with brackets - a named segment)